 Even putting aside all the exciting action sequences, I think this film really nails the characters.
 Unlike “The Empire Strikes Back” which mostly separated our hero’s, “Return of the Jedi” makes them feel more like a close family then either of the previous films.
 I love all the different interactions and bonding moments between the characters, we see Luke a Leia talk with each other like brother and sister, Han Solo and Lando Calrissian are now best friends again and share fun witty banter, the moments with C-3PO and R2-D2 are great as always, and master Yoda has one last touching moment to share with Luke before he becomes one with the force.
 We even see the hero’s and the villains in deep conversation, and that’s far more exciting than any amount of action.
 The moments between Darth Vader and Luke Skywalker are fantastic and highlight this film as more than just another good versus evil picture.
 One of my favorite scenes is when C-3PO shares the stories of his adventures with the Ewok tribe, instead of explaining the situation, he conveys their story like one to be told around a camp fire, and it’s just a really charming moment that always puts a big smile on my face.
 The only character that I felt got annoyingly snubbed in this film is the Millennium Falcon herself, seriously we never even see our hero’s aboard the ship once, what’s up with that.

 Well, the new cast of characters make up for that.
 I really like Admiral Ackbar, he’s the guy with the fish head and most famous for saying “IT’S A TRAP!”
 Now lets talk about the Ewoks, because this is one part of the film that many fans have issues with.
 The Ewoks are a tribe of warriors that our hero’s team up with, but the catch is that their all cute little teddy bear creatures.
 Many fans find these guys to be really out of place as they make the film more kid friendly.
 Personally, I always found the Star Wars movies to be perfectly appealing to kids even when the movies were at their most adult moments, and the Ewoks never seemed any more or less marketable to children then R2-D2 was.
 Nope ... the Ewoks never felt that out of place to me, and it’s nice to see an army of warriors that are more in tuned with nature, as opposed to high-tech machines.
-It's perfectly understandable why they may annoy some viewers but thankfully they don't spoil the experience of the film ... at not for me.
+It's perfectly understandable why they may annoy some viewers but thankfully they don't spoil the experience of the film ... at least not for me.
 The main Ewok named Wicked is played by popular midget actor Warwick Davis, and he’s always stood out to me as an iconic Star Wars character in his own right.

 Of courses this movie introduces us to the Emperor, who’s arguably the most sinister villain in the whole series.
 Darth Vader may be a bad guy but the Emperor is just a pure skin of evil.
 He never shouts, nor shows off his powers, instead he’s kept calm and mysterious, which just makes his presence feel all the more eerie.
 Just about everything he says is in a quiet tone and it’s like a spider whispering into your ear, it’s just downright chilling.
 He also has a cheerful side with a wicked smile and sick sense of hummer.
 His powers of controlling lightning are also really cool, we’ve never seen another character do anything like that before, which made it all the more shocking when he unleashes his full power of the dark side.
 Even when at his most powerful, he still keeps that calm persona.
 It’s just a great portrayal on a creepy villain.